pombredanne/https-github.com-z88dk-z88dk.wiki-/WritingOptimalCode.md

 ## Use `__z88dk_callee` calling convention (sccz80, sdcc)

-Most of the z88dk library is usese the 'FASTCALL' or 'CALLEE' modes to save memory and execution time.
+Most of the z88dk library is usese the `__z88dk_fastcall` or `__`z88dk_callee` modes to save memory and execution time.
 See [calling conventions](CallingConventions) for more details.

+## Compute things once and store the result (sccz80/zsdcc)

+It's not uncommon for modern code to repeatedly recompute expressions that evaluate to the same value.
+A common place where this is done is in the conditional of loops.
+Removing redundant calculations will not only speed up code, but it will give the compilers a better chance at generating better code.

+## Assign data to appropriate sections (sccz80/zsdcc)

+This applies to rom targets.
+Non-zero initial data must have a copy stored in rom so that the crt can initialize ram at startup.
+Consider two different declarations of a large array holding the text of a book.
+One is done with 'char book[] = ”…”;' and the other with 'char *book = ”…”;'.
+The array implies that the book data is modifiable so it is assigned to the DATA section and two copies will be present at runtime – the stored copy in rom and the active copy in ram.
+The second declaration stores the book text in a string constant.
+String constants are read-only so it will be assigned to CODE/RODATA and at runtime only one copy of the string will exist in rom, freeing up ram in comparison to the other declaration.
+Judicious use of the const qualifier can also affect whether data is stored in the DATA section or the CODE/RODATA section.
+Keep in mind that the stored DATA section can be compressed so if there is more ram than rom available, it may be preferable to store in the DATA section even though two copies would be present at runtime (the rom would contain a much smaller compressed copy)

 ## Do not reinvent the wheel

 The z88dk function libraries are mostly written in assembly code; this helps saving a lot of memory and execution time; avoid using an equivalent C implementation of the existing functions, if any.
+If you think your similar c or asm code is better suited to the task and will perform faster or will be smaller, test it.

 ## Split your libraries in modules